willyum00/cse15l-lab-reports/Lab1.md

-In this post, I will be discussing some basic filesystem commands.
+In this report/post, I will be discussing some basic filesystem commands.
 Specifically: cd, ls, and cat

 1. What happens when you use these commands with no arguments?